AdobeDocs/experience-manager-65.en/help/forms/using/disable-UAC-for-PDFG-configuration.md

 When user tries to convert Word and Excel files to PDF on Windows Server 2016, the following error is encountered as:

-`Error message from the primary converter:
-ALC-PDG-015-003-The system cannot open the input file.
+`Error message from the primary converter - ALC-PDG-015-003-The system cannot open the input file.
 Please submit your file again or contact your system administrator.`

 ## Solution {#solution}